larsnaesbye/tempus/README.md

-# Tempus
+## Tempus
-Tempus is a Free and Open Source utility for displaying the current time in various time systems, mainly for astronomical purposes.
+Tempus is a Free and Open Source utility for displaying  time in various time systems, mainly for astronomical purposes.

 It was written for the Distro Astro Linux distribution in C++ using the Qt user interface toolkit for maximum compatibility in case someone wishes to port it to other platforms.
-It also serves as my first excursion into programming with the Qt framework.
+It also serves as my first excursion into programming and linking against the Qt user interface framework.

 It is intended to be small and unobtrusive, unless you want it to be.
+There's a manual in there as well.

+You'll be needing Qt 5 or newer for it to work.